-So, when my favorite uncle started hinting around that it would be nice if I paid back my student loans.
-I went looking for a job.
+So, when my favorite uncle started hinting around that it would be nice if I paid back my student loans he gave, I went looking for a job.
 Fortunately, I was raised a cowboy, was physically tough, and didn’t scare easily.
-So one of the many job applications I put in was for the Alamosa Police Department.
+So one of the many job applications I put in was with the Alamosa Police Department.

 Now the only thing I really knew about police work was from reading Joseph Wambaugh’s “The New Centurions”.
-I really doubted that I was what they were looking for, but hey, when you need a job, sometimes you have step out of your comfort zone.
+I really doubted that I was what they were looking for, but hey, when you need a job, you need a job.
+Sometimes you have step out of your comfort zone.

 I tested, took the physical, and went away saying to myself that it would be cold day in you know where when I got hired.

-I consider it a temp job, while I waited for what I really wanted to do.
-Twenty years later, I hung up my badge and guns.
-But it wasn’t to strap on a rocket and ride into the sky.
-Not that it was wasted time, mind you.
+I considered it a temp job while I waited for what I really wanted to do.
+Twenty years later, I hung up my badge and guns from that temp job.
+I never did strap on a rocket and ride it into the sky.
+But being a Police Officer was not wasted time, mind you.
 During that time, I’d held almost every position out there in Law Enforcement to include undercover narcotics and criminal investigations.

 I’ve never been sorry I did it.
 I’ve been through things people would only read about.
 I really feel the job put more steel into me than I’d ever know, and it had a huge hand into making me who I am today.